 Even though it's not widely available, Energy Joule is worth knowing about -- if you and a few thousand of your friends call your own power company and request it (or something like it), maybe you'll be able to start counting down to savings, too.

-For more information on energy monitors, Kill A Watt and related topics, look over the links on the next page.
+For more information on energy monitors, Kill A Watt and related topics, look over the links below.